SKJonathan/SKJonathan/README.md

 - 👋 Hi, I’m @SKJonathan
-- 👀 I’m interested in Artifical Intelligence
+- 👀 I’m Studying Computer Science and A.I.
-- 🌱 I’m currently learning to code
-- 📫 How to reach me ...

 <!---
 SKJonathan/SKJonathan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.